efstathiosntonas/react-native-style-libraries-benchmark/README.md

 Tests include React Native `StyleSheet`, Styled Components v6, Tamagui, NativeWind and Shopify Restyle

+Feel free to fork or PR this repo with improvements or to include other styling libraries.

 ### ***Note: Test scores may vary between different machines with different hardware***

 1000 items are rendered in `Array.map` to simulate the complexity of a real app.